 Like I mentioned above, your room choice will largely dictate the cost of your cruise.
 Decide what’s most important to you when choosing your room, as that will significantly impact the bottom line.

 Book in January!
-January is a notoriously good month for booking cruises when it comes to extras and on board credits.
+January is a notoriously good month for booking cruises when it comes to extras and on-board credits.
 Check travel sites like Travelocity and Expedia, travel agents like Costco, and the prices of the cruise line and compare.
-We booked our upcoming cruise via Travelocity and they were offering the same bonuses that the cruise line offered, as well as some pretty sweet on board credits of their own.
-We booked our Disney cruise via Costco and got Costco cash after we traveled.
+We booked our upcoming cruise via Travelocity and they were offering the same bonuses that the cruise line offered, as well as some pretty sweet on-board credits of their own.
+We booked our Disney Cruise via Costco and got Costco cash after we traveled.

 Use eBates!
-I’ve long been a user of eBates, but never remembered to use the service for traveling.
+I’ve long been a user of eBates, but never remember to use the service for traveling.
 Fortunately I remembered when booking our upcoming cruise and I’m really looking forward to that cash back!
 Most cruise lines don’t work directly with eBates, but travel sites like Travelocity and Expedia do.
 You’ll want to take into account all of your credits, bonuses and any other deals you’re getting when making your final decision.

-Travel in the off-season if you can.
+Travel during the off-season, if you can.
 We took our trip in October and our cruise was a STEAL!
 We also waited until six weeks before sailing to book our cruise.
 It’s a gamble, but if there are rooms that aren’t being sold, there’s a good chance the cruise might be discounting them or offering specials.
 I like Vacations To-Go for quickly comparing cruise rates side by side.

-How’s the food on the cruise?
+How’s the food on a Disney Cruise?

 Let’s talk food.
 I desperately wish Disney would go to an anytime dining situation on their ships, but I suspect the reason they haven’t and likely won’t is because their dining operations are well-oiled machine.
 You rotate through a series of restaurants on your trip.
 My kids and I were seated at a small table alone, but there is a chance you will be seated with other passengers if you are in a small group.
 The great thing about dining is that your server rotates through each restaurant with you.
 Your server gets to know your family and your drink order and little things like the fact that my kids didn’t like the sprinkles that come on their ice cream for dessert.